Jezorko/Jezorko.github.io/_posts/2019-11-08-method-references-the-unpolished-gem-of-java-8.markdown

 The two examples above are obviously not flawless.

 The first one requires changes in the type safety mechanisms.
- * How can we be sure what is the type of the Method Reference before calling its' method?
+ * How can we be sure what is the type of the Method Reference before calling its method?
  * If it is always the type of method's target Functional Interface, then how would it work in assignment statements?
  * If the type is not arbitrary, how can we know it has the negation method?